-- GCC accepts credit transfer for all courses successfully completed at any college or university in the United States which is accredited by its regional accrediting body, affiliated accrediting body, the Distance Education Council, or any accrediting body recognized by the United States Department of Education (e.g. MSCHE, NEASC-CIHE, NEASC-CTCI, NCA-HLC, NWCCU, SACS, WASC-ACCJC, WASC-ACSCU, or the DETC) or which is recognized and approved by the Department of Education or Ministry of Education in a foreign country.
-Credit transfer will be accepted so long as the courses satisfy the following criteria: - Official transcripts are received directly from the institution where the credits were earned. - The course is at the postsecondary level; with GCC, this means the course is at the 100 level or above and receives undergraduate level credit. - Credits earned outside of GCC are equal to or greater than the credits to be received from GCC. - The student has earned a "C" grade or higher (or equivalent). - o The course is not a credit awarded for life experience.
+- The course is at the postsecondary level; with GCC, this means the course is at the 100 level or above and receives undergraduate level credit. - Credits earned outside of GCC are equal to or greater than the credits to be received from GCC. - o The student has earned a "C" grade or higher (or equivalent). - o The course is not a credit awarded for life experience.